 Distance: 40km, ascent: +80m, descent: -95m

-Drop off the hired bikes and catch the local bus to Barcelona - a great Mediterranean urban center, cosmopolitan and full of contrasts.
+Drop off the hired bikes and catch the local bus to Barcelona (you need to take your luggage with you) - a great Mediterranean urban center, cosmopolitan and full of contrasts.
 Founded by the Romans, elements of its past live side by side with the most beautiful examples of contemporary architecture inside the city.
 You are free to roam the city.
 This is the chance you have been waiting for to see those wonderful buildings by Gaudi, including the Sagrada Familia.
 Or just soak up the atmosphere of this exciting city.
 Two nights are spent in the Catalan capital giving you time to ramble down the Ramblas and make use of the city’s extensive metro system to see all of the sites.
 Our accommodation in Barcelona is a modern two star hotel, only ten minutes walking distance from the famous Sagrada Familia church.
 Breakfast only is included so that you can sample the local cuisine of your choice.

 Another day to explore Barcelona and discover what makes this city so fascinating.
 Visit Park Güell, sample the Pintxos and seafood, or relax on the beach.